-The studio is equipped with Pilates small apparatus such as foam rollers, spiky balls and Pilates rings, it also has a Pilates half Cadillac and Pilates Chair.
-Extra thick Pilates mats are provided free of charge for your use.
+The studio is equipped with Pilates small apparatus such as foam rollers, spiky balls and Pilates rings, it also has a Pilates Reformer, half Cadillac and Pilates Chair.
+At In the Log Cabin we only use the traditional Pilates high mats which were handmade for the studio.
 Our Pilates classes are exclusive with a maximum of only four people per group class.
 This enables you to get the most from your class and achieve maximum results in a short period of time.

 We offer a range of classes to suit everyone from those just starting out on their Pilates journey to the more experienced who require a more challenging class.
 In addition to these, we also hold specialist classes including Pilates in the Chair for those who have limited mobility, Pilates for Pregnancy and Pilates for Horse Riders.